ItsRiprod/DeskThing/README.md

 2. **Superbird Webapp flash:**
    - Flash your CarThing with the adb enabled dump [here](https://mega.nz/folder/NxNXQCaT#-n1zkoXsJuw-5rQ-ZYzRJw) using the [superbird-tool](https://github.com/bishopdynamics/superbird-tool).
+    - Follow install instructions for superbird-tool

-3. **Spotify, Accuweather, and Trello Integration:**
+3. **Spotify, Accuweather, Trello, and Discord apps:**
-   - Set up Spotify app
+   - Set up Spotify app [detailed steps here](#spotify-app)
     - Set up a spotify app and put the required keys into the env file
-   - Set up your Trello power-up
+   - Set up your Trello power-up [detailed steps here](#trello-app)
     - Get app key and put it into the env file
-   - Set up Accuweather app
+   - Set up Accuweather app [detailed steps here](#accuweather-app)
+    - Get Accuweather api key and put it into the env file
+   - Set up Discord app [detailed steps here](#discord-app)
     - Get Accuweather api key and put it into the env file

 ### Detailed Setup Instructions